atjenkin/14-744-Movesense-Environment/README.md

 The produced DFU package must now be uploaded to the Movesense device through the showcase app.
 This can be completed with the following steps:

-- Install the Movesense Showcase App on your smart phone (both IOS and Android versions available).
+- Install the Movesense Showcase App on your smart phone (both [iOS](https://apps.apple.com/us/app/movesense-showcase/id1439876677) and [Android](https://bitbucket.org/movesense/movesense-mobile-lib/src/master/android/) versions available).
 - Send the DFU zip file, which should be named as Movesense_dfu.zip or something similar, to your smart phone.
 Place the file under the "Movesense" folder.
 - Open the Movesense Showcase app and connect your sensor.
 Select the sensor you want to pair from the sensors list.
-(Ensure that you have turned on Bluetooth on your phone, and refer to the video guide Links to an external site if you need help)
+(Ensure that you have turned on Bluetooth on your phone, and refer to the [video guide](https://www.youtube.com/watch?v=Sz4HOxFwVFE) Links to an external site if you need help)
 - Go to "Device Firmware Upgrade" and "Select firmware".
 - The DFU zip file that we just created should now be visible in the "Uploaded files".
 Choose your file and then tap "Select Firmware".
 - Confirm the sensor location by choosing "Available DFU Target" on the list.
 Your sensor will go to DFU mode and red light is on.
 Tap "Update Selected Target" to start the update.